Registration is required but free: http://www.ecosmartlandscapes.org/

 - CO2 sequestered per year for each tree or set of trees. (lbs)

 - Amount of energy used for heating and cooling the building, with and without the selected trees (BTUs)

-- CO2 emissions avoided from heating and cooling, given the selected trees (lbs).
+- CO2 emissions avoided from heating and cooling, given the selected trees (lbs)

+- these outputs are experiencing problems.

 Restrictions and limitations

 There are a number of assumptions that go into calculating tree size and growth for multiple species and estimating carbon sequestration and energy savings.
 Registering to use ecoSmart Landscapes gives a user access to the calculations and the assumptions used in the process under the "˜references" tab.
-The current beta release of the tool includes all California climate zones: data for the remainder of the U.S are planned for future releases.
+The current beta release of the tool includes all California climate zones but does not apply to the remainder of the U.S. Output on emissions related to building energy savings may not be accurate at this time.
 The tool can be used with a PC only on Chrome, Firefox, or IE9 or greater.

 Accessing the tool and additional information.